 It is now time to get ready to start fertilizing soon.
 As soon as deciduous trees and shrubs have their full set of leaves, you should give them their first fertilizing of the year.
 A balanced fertilizer works well for most things.
 Use a rhododendron, camellia, azalea fertilizer for your acid loving plants.
 Fertilize azaleas and rhododendrons after they are done blooming.
 Same thing for camellias.
 Citrus should use a citrus fertilizer.
 Citrus are best fertilized monthly through the growing season.
 Start after the threat of frost is past and continue monthly through October.

 Roses should be leafing out now.
 If you have not pruned back roses, it is still a good time to do it.
 If you have any that are really large cause of neglected pruning during prior seasons, prune them down now.
 Prune roses down to 12 to 24 inches tall with several strong canes left and an open center.

 Be sure to start spraying roses with a fungicide now.
-We have had a wet winter and you don’t want to let the fungus problems get going.
 We use Neem Oil every two weeks here at the nursery on the roses to prevent aphids and fungus problems.